-This bundle version of the Accu-Sim Bonanza is for FSX and P3D v4 Academic only.
+This bundle version of the Accu-Sim Bonanza is for FSX and P3D v4 or v5 Academic only.

 Please make sure you have the correct version of the Accu-Sim Bonanza to match your simulator(s).
 It is available for: